-- part-time employees (employees whose regularly scheduled service is less than 1,664 hours of service per computation period).
-However, if as a part-time employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - Housestaff, adjunct faculty, an individual described in 312(b)(10) of the Code whose employment is incidental to his education (e.g., a graduate student, student worker, or college work student).
-Notwithstanding the foregoing, if an Employee was in a noneligible class described in this 13.n immediately prior to 1/1/2024 and does not have a severance from employment on or after 1/1/2024, they remain eligible for the plan if they had previously met the 1 year/ 1,000 hours service requirement and been eligible for the plan immediately prior to 1/1/2024
+• housestaff, adjunct faculty, an individual described in Section 3121(b)(10) of the Code whose employment is incidental to his education (e.g., a graduate student, student worker or college work student).
+Notwithstanding the foregoing, if an employee enters a noneligible class, they remain eligible for the plan if they had previously met the 1 year/1,000 hours service requirement for participation

 Eligibility conditions.
-You will be eligible to participate in the Plan on your date of hire.
+You will be eligible to participate in the Plan when you have satisfied the following eligibility condition(s).
 However, you will actually become a Participant in the Plan once you reach the Entry Date as described below.